Omisha3301/ThermalVideoComponentTracking_miniproject/README.md

 ## TASK
 Use OpenCV with the [video](https://drive.google.com/file/d/1PWS2MoFphHwTwblN82QZZbYqEmycN0Jj/view?usp=sharing) provided to find components(4 or 8 connected components) in the video that have a frequency of 0-1 Hz.
 ## Attempt
-My code for this task is in task_code.ipynb in the Task folder of this repository
+My code for this task is in task_code.ipynb in the Task folder of this repository.

 The code tracks 4 connected components in a video frame-by-frame(every 512 frames), analyzes their intensity, and computes the dominant frequency of intensity variations using Fast Fourier Transform (FFT).
-##### Usage of mean intensity, instead of centroid's intensity
-The centroid of the component detected in the first frame, might not have a significant intensity change in the consequent frames.
-However, the intensity of the areas covered by the rest of the component might change drastically which would not be detected.

 ## Requirements
 I have used the following versions for this mini-project: